WearView logo

 What is an AI photo editor?
 An AI photo editor uses generative or computer-vision AI to handle tasks that traditionally required manual editing in a tool like Photoshop: background removal, object removal, image expansion, generative fill, sky replacement, and (in fashion) on-model image generation.
 Modern AI photo editors combine those AI tools with a traditional canvas and layer system so you can edit interactively.

 Which AI tool is best for fashion product photography?
 For fashion product photography specifically (on-model imagery, virtual try-on, ghost mannequin), general AI photo editors aren't built for the job.
 WearView is the specialist option, with product-to-model, AI model creation, ghost mannequin, pose control, and AI fashion video built around clothing fidelity.
-General editors like Photoshop, Canva, and Photoroom remain useful for finishing the on-model image into ad creative and marketing assets.
+General editors like Photoshop, Canva, and Fotor remain useful for finishing the on-model image into ad creative and marketing assets.

 Can AI photo editors replace Photoshop?
 For most ecommerce and marketing workflows, yes.
-Pixlr offers a browser-based Photoshop alternative with AI tools, Canva Magic Studio handles design plus light photo editing in one tool, and Photoroom and Pixelcut handle most product photography use cases without a Photoshop license.
+Pixlr offers a browser-based Photoshop alternative with AI tools, Canva Magic Studio handles design plus light photo editing in one tool, and Fotor and Pixelcut handle most product photography use cases without a Photoshop license.
 For pixel-level retouching, magazine-grade compositing, and complex layer work, Photoshop is still the most capable.

 Are AI-generated photo edits safe to use commercially?
 On paid plans, yes, in most cases.
 WearView grants full commercial usage rights on paid plans.
 Canva Pro+ unlocks commercial licensing.
 Adobe Firefly outputs are commercial-safe on Creative Cloud subscriptions.
 Always check the specific licensing terms on your plan, especially for AI-generated backgrounds or models, before using outputs in paid ads or print.